saschagobel/legislatoR/README.md

 ## Citation
 Thank you for using the CLD and legislatoR!
 Please consider citing:

 Göbel, Sascha and Simon Munzert.
-(2020).
-The Comparative Legislators Database.
-Source: https://github.com/saschagobel.
+"The Comparative Legislators Database".
+Forthcoming at *British Journal of Political Science*.

 ## Support
 The work on this package was in part funded by the Daimler and Benz Foundation (Funding period 2017/18; project "Citizen and Elite Activity on the Wikipedia Market Place of Political Information").